 More funding options

-The tuition fee for a full placement in 2022/23 will be £850 for both undergraduate and postgraduate students.
+The tuition fee for a full placement in 2023/24 will be £850 for undergraduate students and £1,850 for postgraduate students.
 UK undergraduate home students on a full placement year will also be able to apply for the Tuition Fee Loan through their funding body (SFE or other) as normal, to cover the £850.

 BU UK home students who face financial difficulty whilst on placement can apply for additional funding through the BU Financial Support Fund.
 BU also has the Placement Opportunity Fund for those UK home students who need financial help with placement costs.
 Visit the web pages for full details of the qualifying criteria for each fund.